beijingbitcoinmeetup/noded/index.md

-## Entrepreneur's Orginisation Bitcoin Meetup
+## Entrepreneurs' Orginisation Bitcoin Meetup

 Thanks for attending our meetup.
 Here are the instructions to take control of the Bitcoin secured with the Private Key that was handed out to you.